Dubai seemed to have the coronavirus licked. Then it flung open its doors.

 But in April, as infections spiked, the economy was brought to its knees.
 The emirate was placed under a complete lockdown for three weeks, and residents had to apply for government permits to even leave their homes to buy groceries.
 Afterward, strict rules were enforced, including an 8 p.m. curfew, and masks were mandatory in public spaces.

-“In Q2, Dubai’s economy experienced an 18 percent contraction.
-It was hit very hard, particularly by international travel restrictions.
-The tourism sector was badly hit,” said James Swanston, an economist at Capital Economics.
+In the second quarter, “Dubai’s economy experienced an 18 percent contraction,” said James Swanston, an economist at Capital Economics.
+“It was hit very hard, particularly by international travel restrictions.
+The tourism sector was badly hit.”

 By contrast, Dubai’s neighboring emirate Abu Dhabi, which relies much more on its oil wealth, suffered less economic pain from its lockdown and chose to remain sealed off and locked down far longer.

 But by summer, Dubai had reopened for business.

 “We did extremely well because the influx of people.
-Business kicked back up in to gear,” said Naim Maadad, CEO of Gates Hospitality, which has a portfolio of upmarket restaurants in Dubai.
+Business kicked back up in to gear,” said Naim Maadad, chief executive of Gates Hospitality, which has a portfolio of upmarket restaurants in Dubai.
 “But the influx of people should have been handled better.”

 Dubai is also a city of huge disparities.
-There are the local Emiratis and well-paid white-collar workers from abroad, who live comfortable lives.
-Then there are the people that serve them: low-paid laborers working in construction, retail, hospitality and as domestic maids, who typically earn less than $600 per month and live in cramped communal accommodation.
+There are the local Emiratis and well-paid white-collar workers from abroad who live comfortable lives.
+Then there are the people who serve them: low-paid laborers — working in construction, retail and hospitality or as domestic maids — who typically earn less than $600 per month and live in cramped communal accommodation.

 Many of these workers are undocumented, having entered the country on a tourist visa.
 Others have lost their jobs and residency status during the pandemic.
 Now, with Dubai vaccinating only official residents, many of these undocumented workers could be left unprotected.

-Shahadat Parvez, 29, from Bangladesh, works as an electrician and driver for a construction firm.
+Shahadat Parvez, 29, from Bangladesh, works as an electrician and driver for a construction company.
 When his work and residency visa expired in October, his employer declined to pay for it to be renewed, he said.
 Without official residency, he is not eligible for vaccination.

 “If the vaccine needs to be given to all people, then I’m also in need of it,” Parvez said.
 “I’m not taken seriously.”

 If Dubai bypasses this part of the population, it could prove difficult for the emirate to achieve herd immunity and again make itself attractive to visitors.
-“If people need vaccination, they should have that vaccination, irrespective of their status,” said Scally.
+“If people need vaccination, they should have that vaccination, irrespective of their status,” Scally said.